ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

       - role: jborean93.win_openssh
         opt_openssh_setup_service: True

-.. note:: ``Win32-OpenSSH`` is still a beta product and is constantly being updated to include new features and bugfixes.
+.. note:: ``Win32-OpenSSH`` is still a beta product and is constantly being updated to include new features and bug fixes.
 If you use SSH as a connection option for Windows, we highly recommend you install the latest version.

 Configuring the Win32-OpenSSH shell
 -----------------------------------

-By default ``Win32-OpenSSH`` uses ``cmd.exe`` as a shell.
+By default, ``Win32-OpenSSH`` uses ``cmd.exe`` as a shell.

 * To configure a different shell, use an Ansible playbook with a task to define the registry setting: